 2. Blood draw

 a.
-You will have the option to complete your blood draw(s) at the study doctor’s office.
+You will have the option to complete your blood draw(s) at the study doctor’s office, or a mobile phlebotomist may come to you.
 The blood draw will be approximately 6 tablespoons if you are an adult or between 1-2 tablespoons for a child.

 Once you have completed all responses to the questionnaire and you have had the blood collection, you will be compensated $50 for your participation.

-If you have been diagnosed with Lyme disease or are suspected of having Lyme disease, you will be asked to participate in three additional study visits throughout a 12-month time period at 1 month, 6 months, and 12 months.
+Follow-up Study Visits If you have been diagnosed with Lyme disease or are suspected of having Lyme disease, you will be asked to participate in three additional study visits throughout a 12-month time period at 1 month, 6 months and 12 months.
 Completion of each visit includes both a blood draw and discussing your symptoms and medical information relating to Lyme disease with a study doctor to collect study-related medical information.